Eighth Air Force: Start of offensive operations against German-occupied territory

-World War II (1944–1945)
+The Pointblank directive of June 1943 redirected the Allied strategic bombing effort against the German air force in order to reduce it to the point where it could not oppose the planned invasion of France in mid-1944.
+Also in June 1943, two groups of the Eight Air Force from England began training for the upcoming Operation Tidal Wave, a low-level raid on the Ploiești refineries in Romania.
+A third group, the 389th, which was originally scheduled to deploy to England, was also assigned to the mission.
+The groups were transferred to Libya in July, where together with the Ninth Air Force attacked targets in support of the Allied invasion of Sicily.
+A few weeks after Tidal Wave, the Eighth Air Force groups returned to England.

+Reorganization

 On 4 January 1944, the Consolidated B-24 Liberators and B-17s based in England flew their last mission as a subordinate part of VIII Bomber Command.
 On 22 February 1944, a massive reorganization of American airpower took place in Europe.
 The original Eighth Air Force was redesignated as the United States Strategic Air Forces (USSTAF).
 VIII Bomber Command, re-designated as Eighth Air Force, and Ninth Air Force were assigned to (USSTAF).

 VIII Bomber Command, after redesignation as Eighth Air Force, was assigned VIII Fighter and VIII Air Support Commands under its command.
 This is from where the present-day Eighth Air Force's history, lineage and honors derive.

 General Carl Spaatz returned to England to command the USSTAF.
 Major General Jimmy Doolittle relinquished command of the Fifteenth Air Force to Major General Nathan F. Twining and on January 6, 1944, took over command of the Eighth Air Force from Lieutenant General Ira C. Eaker at RAF Daws Hill.
 Doolittle was well known to American airmen as the famous "Tokyo Raider" and former air racer.
 His directive was simple: "Win the air war and isolate the battlefield."